 Upcycle Your Old Blue Jeans into Awesome Denim Yarn for Crochet, Knitting or Weaving into Denim Rugs, Purses and more

-Have you seen all of the posts lately about making yarn out of old t shirts?
-That’s pretty cool and so I thought why not try and make denim yarn that would be perfect for heavier rag rugs or purses and such.
+And so I thought why not try and make a chunky yarn out of denim that would be perfect for heavier rag rugs or purses and such?!

 The beauty is that all you need are old blue jeans and some very sharp fabric scissors!